- 1 Common Illnesses and Health Risks in Saudi Arabia

 - Old age.

 Heat exhaustion may cause dizziness, disorientation, fatigue, nausea, headache, muscle cramps, hallucinations and loss of consciousness.
-Heat exhaustion is more likely to occur if you’re dehydrated.
-If heat exhaustion is not properly treated, it can lead to heat stroke.
+It is more likely to occur if you’re dehydrated and can lead to heat stroke.
 Heat stroke occurs when the body’s temperature increases to dangerous levels due to excessive heat exposure.
 The body begins to overheat as a result of the inability to cool itself down.

 There are a number of steps you can take to prevent heat exhaustion or to minimise its effects: